Crownfall: An Incremental Defense

 Features

-• Hero leveling & crits — heroes earn XP per kill, level up, and unlock crit chance scaling 0% → 30% across the run.
-Crits hit for 2× damage and inherit through splash + chains.
+- Hero leveling & crits — XP per kill, 0% → 30% crit chance scaling, 2× damage inherited through splash + chains.

-• 7 enemy archetypes including the Battering Ram, plus 7 boss variants every 10th wave.
+- 7 enemy archetypes including the Battering Ram, plus 7 boss variants every 10th wave.
+Shielded enemies' shields now have their own HP pool — archer arrows chip them down until broken; crossbows / cannons / mages still bypass entirely.

-• 6 active skills — Smite, Meteor, Heal Wall, Rally, Frost Nova, Stun Bomb.
+- 6 active skills — Smite, Meteor, Heal Wall, Rally, Frost Nova, Stun Bomb.
+Free to equip, cooldown-gated only.
+Damage / heal scales with wave + repeatable Arcane Mastery research.
+Per-slot auto-cast toggle for AFK play.

-• 5 field hazards you can place — Wooden Spikes, Caltrops, Tar Pits, Watchfire Braziers, Bear Traps.
+- 5 field hazards — Wooden Spikes, Caltrops, Tar Pits, Watchfire Braziers, Bear Traps.
+Damage scales with wave so they stay relevant in late game.

-• Daily Challenge — same seed for every player on a given day, score-chase mode.
+- Daily Challenge — same seed for every player on a given day.

-• Bestiary — look up every enemy and boss variant from the Pause menu.
+- Bestiary — every enemy and boss from the Pause menu.

-• Save export/import — back up your progress to a single text code.
+- Save export/import — back up your progress to a single text code.
+Imports now survive the reload (pre-fix, exit handlers were silently overwriting imported data with the in-memory state mid-navigation).

 Controls

-• Double-click WAVE block — skip to the next wave (works mid-fight)
+- Double-click WAVE block — skip to the next wave

 Tech notes